 6.9 Ensuring a high quality design of developments in terms of integration into the existing footprint, character and community of the village has frequently been expressed as a high priority for residents in consultation.
-In line with the eLP2 (paragraph 15.83) the Plan encourages new developments to apply the Building for a Healthy Life4 design standard.
+In line with the CLP S2 (paragraph 15.83) the Plan encourages new developments to apply the Building for a Healthy Life design standard.